Shopping in Barcelona

 La Boqueria market opened in the same year, but it was not officially inaugurated until 1854.

 In 1911, the new fish market stall opened and in 1914, the metal roof was erected, of which is the same roof that covers the oldest market in Barcelona today.

 Opening hours: 08:00-20:30

-If you enjoy running remember to pack your running gear so you can go for a run while you are visiting Barcelona.
+If you enjoy running remember to pack your running gear so you can go for a run around Barcelona city.

-Even, a 20-minute blast along the beach is enough to energise you, and if you forget your running gear, don't worry as there are loads of sport and running shops in Barcelona, so there is no excuse!
+A 20-minute blast along the city coastline will energise you and if you forget your running gear there are loads of sports shops in Barcelona, so you have no excuse!

-Head out for a morning run, before the day begins, alternatively you could sign up for a 5K or the 10K Barcelona run or the Barcelona half marathon or the big one, the Barcelona Marathon.
+If you fancy it, head out for a morning run, or you could sign up for a Barcelona 5K or 10K Barcelona run or the Barcelona half marathon or the big one, the Barcelona Marathon.